 Tim & Ruth Bixby

 Tim and Ruth were both born into Christian families, and both accepted Christ as Savior at an early age.
 Both also graduated from homeschools before attending college.
 Tim was born in the Central African Republic where his parents were missionaries.
-Several years later the family moved to the field of Bordeaux, France, where Tim’s folks continue to minister.
+Several years later, the family moved to the field of Bordeaux, France, where Tim’s parents ministered for 25 years.
 Ruth grew up outside of Raleigh, NC.

 Tim received a Bachelor of Arts in Bible in 2000 and a Master of Arts in Bible from the BJU Seminary in 2003.
 Ruth earned a Bachelor of Arts in Print Journalism in 1998 and a Master of Music in Church Music in 2000.
 Tim was the pastor of Cleveland Park Bible Church for 5 years before becoming a missionary to France.
 They moved to France in June 2009.